johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 ### Lesson Elements
 1. Straight and Level
 	1. Scanning for traffic!
-	2. Visual horizon to maintain direction and pitch attitude
+	2. Visual horizon to maintain direction and pitch attitude ()
 	3. Wingtip reference for level flight
-	4. Periodic cross-check of altimeter (not too often, roughly 90/10 split)
+	4. Periodic cross-check of altimeter ([[90%-10% Outside vs Inside for Integrated Flight Instruction|aim for 90-10 split of time looking outside vs inside]])
 	5. Use of trim
-2. Constant Speed Climbs
+2. Climbs
-	1. To initiate climb: pitch -- power -- trim
+	1. To initiate climb:
+		1. pitch (to Vy, approximately 10°)
+			1. #todo :: verify this degree
+		2. power (full)
+		3. trim (to relieve control pressure, after aircraft stabilizes)
 	2. Pitch attitudes for climb at Vy and Vx
 		1. #todo :: make sure convergence of Vx and Vy as altitude increases is captured in later lesson
 	3. Use of trim